FolkJustSleep/FolkJustSleep/README.md

 <h2> About Me </h2>

-= Hi My name is Kobchok Chuawong.
+= My Fullname is Kobchok Chuawong.

 = You can call me Folk as my nickname.

-= Right now I'm studying at Srinakharinwirot University majoring in computer engineer.
+= Right now I'm studying at Srinakharinwirot University majoring in computer engineer and will graduate in 2027.

-- I have an interest about backend developer
+- I have an interest about backend developer and AI engineer.

 ### 🛠️ Tech Stack